AMWA-TV/is-04/README.md

 Readers should read the [documentation](docs/) in this repository, starting with the [Overview](docs/1.0.%20Overview.md), and then look at the [APIs](APIs/), which are written in RAML and JSON Schema (if a suitable tool for reading RAML is not available, then [this](APIs/generateHTML) will create HTML versions).

-> HTML rendered versions of all NMOS Specifications are available at <https://amwa-tv.github.io/nmos>
+> HTML rendered versions of all NMOS Specifications are available on the [NMOS GitHub pages](https://amwa-tv.github.io/nmos)

 ## Releases